tonsky/tonsky.me/site/blog/syntax-highlighting/index.md

 I do highlight constants (numbers, strings).
 These are usually used more sparingly and often are reference points—a lot of logic paths start from constants.

-Top-level definitions is another good idea.
-Gives you idea of a structure quickly.
+Top-level definitions are another good idea.
+They give you an idea of a structure quickly.

 Punctuation: it helps to separate names from syntax a little bit, and you care about names first, especially when quickly scanning code.

-Please, please don’t highlight language keywords. `class`, `function`, `if`, `else`, stuff like this.
+Please, please don’t highlight language keywords. `class`, `function`, `if`, `else`stuff like this.
 You rarely look for them: “where’s that if” is a valid question, but you will be looking not at the `if` the keyword, but at the condition after it.
 The condition is the important, distinguishing part.
-Keyword is not.
+The keyword is not.

 .loud Highlight names and constants.
 Grey out punctuation.
 Don’t highlight language keywords.